Alessiobrini/Deep-Reinforcement-Trading-with-Predictable-Returns/README.md

 If you have never worked with this framework, before moving on, read the README.md in the above linked repo.
 Our gin files are stored in the `config` folder together with the `yaml` files.

-The user can visualize the evolution of some diagnostics during the training as the gradient norms, intermediate layer outputs and losses with tensorboard just by running the command `tensorboard --logdir exp_directory` where `exp_directory` is the output folder for the corresponding experiment or set of experiments.
-Then the user can open the URL http://localhost:6006 on its machine.
-In this way also many different experiments can be visualized together, if the `exp_directory` folder contains them.

-The repository contains a runner called `runMultiTestOOSParbySeed.py` that allows the user to perform all the needed out-of-sample tests and to produce the same figures of the paper.
+The repository allows the user to perform all the needed out-of-sample tests and to produce the same figures of the paper.
 The parallelization “by seed” means that you run plenty of out-of-sample tests for each hyperparameter (or just seeds) combination at the same time.
 Please note that you machine can have a different amount of cores than the default settings, so change the amount of combinations you want to run at the same time in order to avoid memory problems.

 Note that the config file called `paramMultiTestOOS.yaml` regulates some hyperparameters for performing the out-of-sample tests and also for plotting the same figures of the paper.
 The script for plotting is `plot_runner.py`, which reproduces different kinds of plots according to the flags passed from the `paramMultiTestOOS.yaml` config file.